Updated rules for 2019 as of June. Changes will be noted in bold when and if they are made

 The course will be similar to years past with a few modifications.
-The overall layout is detailed in the course map.
+The overall layout is detailed in the course map this will be updated to show Cleaning up soon.
+Pictures of the targets, Food, etc can be found here.
 The following sections are as follows.

 This is the only part of the course that has a time bonus the scoring is detailed in the Scoring Rubric section.
 When a bot crosses the starting line the timing will start, the bot will then navigate the islands in a slalom fashion and then when going through the final buoy markers the time will stop